 - Start low, go slow

 - Carry naloxone

 - Be aware of your health and tolerance

-If you choose not to use your drugs after you get them tested, the technician can safely dispose of them at the testing site.
+If you choose not to use your drugs after you get them checked, the technician can safely dispose of them at the testing site.